 When we went shopping yesterday, I’m sure my friend had no idea she was taking me places I had never been before.
 I’m used to her chatting with everyone she meets and showing them all pictures of her grandchildren.
 I’m happy for her.
 At the clothing store where she talked me into a new Easter outfit, I smiled and nodded as she talked about childbirth with the store manager whose second child is due next month.
 It was hard not to stare at the woman’s “baby bump” in her snug knit ensemble and to wonder who would take care of the store when she left on maternity leave.
 But hey, whatever.

 Then my friend took me someplace that hadn’t been on our agenda.
 Suddenly she had to buy her grandsons Easter outfits.
 We entered something called The Children’s Place.
 Oh my gosh.
 Miniature clothing everywhere.
 Tiny shirts, tiny argyle vests, tiny bow ties, onesies, twosies, threesies, I don’t know.
 If I had a child to shop for, this would be Disneyland.
 The sales prices were amazing.
 The merchandise was in disarray, as if a herd of rabid monkeys had come through, but my friend quickly hit it off with the clerk.
 Out came the baby pictures again as they compared babies and sizes and family situations while I wandered around feeling like a visitor from another planet.
 I have never seen so many children’s things in one place.
 For me, it was like a whole store full of doll clothes and I wasn’t allowed to play.
 Not only will I never have children or grandchildren, but nobody in my life is having babies these days.
 They’re either too old or they have put off marriage so long they may never get around to it.
-My friends’ grandchildren all live far away, so I’m not like to ever seem them except in photos on the smart phone or iPad.
+My friends’ grandchildren all live far away, so I’m not likely to ever see them except in photos on the smart phone or iPad.

 I didn’t say much at that store.
 I let them talk while I looked at things and made color suggestions.
 As they continued to talk while my friend signed up for their rewards club, saying she would definitely be back, I rested on a chair near the cash register.
 I couldn’t say anything about my own children or grandchildren, and there seemed no point in telling them I didn’t have any kids.
 I just waited until they were through and we could go on to the Nike store.